dmitry-zaitsev/AndroidSideMenu/README.md

 AndroidSideMenu
 ===============

 AndroidSideMenu lets you create side (slide\drawer, whatever you call it) menu without special effort.

 ![Example](https://raw.github.com/dmitry-zaitsev/AndroidSideMenu/master/screenshot.jpg)

+Why this one is better than others?
+Because it works much faster (thanks to caching), so it's doesn't matter how complex your layouts are.

+<b>Note</b> that this library <b>doesn't</b> provide tools for creating menu itself, you are free to put in side menu whatever you want (ListView?
+LinearLayout?
+RelativeLayout?
+ImageView? ...)

 Installlation
 =============